 Because we receive all the big press releases and embargoed information from major journals (Science, Nature, PNAS, etc.), you will have very little luck successfully pitching a study from these.
 Our biggest piece of advice for selling us on a straight research story is this: Pitch us hidden gems.

 Note that we don’t take stories from academic researchers, company representatives, or public information officers wishing to promote their institutions.
 Freelance writers should also disclose any potential conflicts of interest when they pitch a story, whether it be a personal relationship with the subject or key source of a story or previous work for the institution that would be written about.
 If you currently pen press releases for a university, we won’t let you write about them, but if you did a feature for a school magazine a year ago and nothing since, we likely will.
 Just be transparent with us.

 Science covers news in all areas of science, from geology to genetics, as well as science policy and issues important to the scientific community, such as science, technology, engineering, and math education and sexual harassment.
+We make it a priority to include women and people of color as quoted sources in our work to capture a range of perspectives.
 In print we publish news briefs, longer news analysis and trends stories, and features.
 Online, where we publish multiple daily stories, we focus on breaking news, though we are also interested in enterprise stories—that is, stories not tied to press releases, such as explainers on trending news and Q&As with interesting researchers.

 For most stories pay is per word, with rate depending on experience.
 For certain types of stories, such as Q&As, we pay a flat rate negotiated in advance.